Redocly/redocly-cli/docs/rules/arazzo/sourceDescriptions-name-unique.md

-# sourceDescription-name-unique
+# sourceDescriptions-name-unique

-Requires the `name` property of the `sourceDescription` object must be unique across all source descriptions.
+The `name` property of the Source Description object must be unique across all source descriptions..

 | Arazzo | Compatibility |
 | ------ | ------------- |